fabiandev/css-animator/README.md

 ## AnimationOptions

 This are all options supported.
 You may notice, that these are all [CSS animation properties](https://developer.mozilla.org/en/docs/Web/CSS/animation), so you can look up which values are supported.

+By default, an element will be positioned absolute while animating, to enable concurrent animations.
+If you want to keep the position property, you may set `keepFlow: true`, or call `setKeepFlow(true)` on `AnimationBuilder`.

 ```ts
 export interface AnimationOptions {